setseed42/default-ds-proj/README.md

 Running `startDev.sh` sets up 2 containers:
 * A deamon that reruns app/main.py if it or its dependencies are saved.
-* A jupyter notebook with access to `app` scripts and their cached results
+* A jupyter notebook with access to `src` scripts and their cached results